From £27,395

 Renault Symbioz review side tracking

 This is a 4.4m-long crossover that takes Renault’s CMF-B supermini platform (the same one used by the Clio and Captur) as its mechanical foundation.
-It’s only moderately high-rise in its profile, its roof height having been kept to around 1.6m so as to ensure a sensible frontal area and good aerodynamic efficiency.
+It’s only moderately high-rise in its profile, its roof height having been kept to around 1.6m to ensure a sensible frontal area and good aerodynamic efficiency.

-“We’ve tried quirky,” the executives chirp, “and it didn’t sell nearly so well.”
+“We’ve tried quirky,” the executives say, “and it didn’t sell nearly so well.”
 Fair enough.
 The Symbioz is certainly handsome, attractively detailed and well proportioned, and there’s a smartness and maturity about its look that’s likely to make it a desirable choice for those moving up from supermini-sized crossovers.

 INTERIOR